devosc/docker/README.md

 ```

 ## Rebuild Images
-Use `docker-up --build` to rebuild an image after changing a project `docker-compose.yml` file.
+After changing a Dockerfile or the `docker-compose.yml` file for a project, use `docker-up --build` to build the images before starting the containers.
 Use `docker-down --remove-images` to remove all local project images, and add `-a` at the end to stop the proxy service.